 See Contraindications.
 Potentiated by CYP3A inhibitors, grapefruit juice; avoid moderate CYP3A inhibitors (eg, erythromycin, fluconazole, aprepitant, diltiazem, verapamil).
 Antagonized by CYP3A inducers (eg, rifampin, rifabutin, rifapentin, barbiturates, phenytoin, carbamazepine, St. John's wort); avoid; if given, may need to increase tolvaptan dose.
 Concomitant P-gp inhibitors (eg, cyclosporine); consider reducing tolvaptan dose.
 May potentiate digoxin.
 Concomitant hypertonic saline or V2 agonist (desmopressin): not recommended.
 Concomitant diuretics increases the risk of too rapid correction of sodium; monitor serum sodium closely.

-Thirst, dry mouth, asthenia, constipation, pollakiuria, polyuria, hyperglycemia; osmotic demyelination syndrome, liver injury (may be fatal), hypovolemia (discontinue or interrupt if significant), hyperkalemia.
+Thirst, dry mouth, asthenia, constipation, pollakiuria, polyuria, hyperglycemia; osmotic demyelination syndrome, liver injury, hypovolemia (discontinue or interrupt if significant), hyperkalemia.

 Sign Up for Free e-newsletters

 - Choice of Breast Reconstruction After Mastectomy Affects Satisfaction, Quality of Life

 - Bariatric Surgery Reduced Risk of Some Cancers in Obese Patients